nje14/ip/docs/DEADLINE.md

 # deadline

-Adds a deadline to NyonBot with a specified date
+Creates and adds a deadline to NyonBot with a specified date

 ## Synopsis